moodlehq/moodle-tool_inspire/README.md

+The Inspire plugin implements open source, transparent next-generation learning analytics using machine learning backends that go beyond simple descriptive analytics to provide predictions of learner success, and ultimately diagnosis and prescriptions (advisements) to learners and teachers.
+From Moodle HQ.

-Descriptive and predictive analytics engine for Moodle using machine learning backends.
+This is Moodle's offical descriptive and predictive analytics engine, implementing machine learning backends.

+Currently it's a plugin for 3.3, but once tested and improved it will go into core.

 **Includes**
 * A built-in prediction model: Students at risk of dropping out of courses.